mmsprite/V-Core-XY/README.md

 Step 1:
-3D Print all required Parts and chosen Optional Parts, recommended is PETG or PLA+ Custom Parts of the V-CORE-XY Project are marked with an [a] for to indicate Accent Parts to be printed in a chosen Accent color if desired
+3D Print all required Parts and chosen Optional Parts, recommended is PETG or PLA+ Custom Parts of the V-CORE-XY Project are marked with an [a] for to indicate Accent Parts to be printed in a chosen Accent color if desired the quantity of needed Parts is marked with a (qX)

 Step 2:
 assemble the Parts as directed by their individual Instructions and Mount them to the Printer